The Purpose of a Recipe - a Chef's Perspective

 Did you find the information about

 The Purpose of a Recipe - a Chef's Perspective useful?
-Or did you notice something which is missing on this page?
+Or do you have additional info or questions?